Filter Options

 What can I expect from a 14-day Namibia safari?

-“On a 14-day Namibia road safari you’ll probably follow a circular circuit.
-You might spend a couple of nights in each of the main destinations with maybe a few 1-night stays in stopover places.
-Many iconic destinations in Namibia are mostly visited for their natural beauty.
+“On a 14-day Namibia road safari you’ll probably follow a circular route.
+You might spend a couple of nights in each of the main destinations, with a few 1-night stays in stopover places.
+Many iconic destinations in Namibia are primarily visited for their natural beauty.
 There is usually some wildlife around, but the real attraction is the scenery.
 This is true for Sossusvlei, the Fish River Canyon, Waterberg Plateau Park and, to a lesser extent, the Skeleton Coast and Damaraland.
-The main exception is Etosha NP, a prime wildlife destination that’s home to four of the Big Five (buffalo is absent).
+The main exception is Etosha National Park, a prime wildlife destination that’s home to four of the Big Five (buffalo is absent).
 Here, you’ll go out on game drives, but it’s worth waiting for animals at the waterholes too.
-As anywhere in Africa, the daily routine on a Namibia safari is getting out and about early in the morning and late in the afternoon.
-Especially when looking for wildlife on game drives.
+As is the case anywhere in Africa, the daily routine on a Namibia safari is getting out and about early in the morning and late in the afternoon.
+Especially when looking for wildlife on game drives, as this is when they are most active.
 It’s usually hot in the middle of the day and this is a good time to relax in the lodge.”

 1

-Where should I go on a two-week Namibia trip?
+Where should I go on a 2-week Namibia trip?

-“There are a lot of places you can go to on a 14-day Namibia safari.
+“There are a lot of places you can visit on a 14-day Namibia safari.
 You obviously can’t get to all the places of interest, so you’ll have to make some choices.
 If you’re going on a road trip (self-drive or guided), you should avoid trying to cover too much distance.
 Spend a bit more time in fewer places rather than trying to cram too much into the itinerary.
-Wildlife-lovers should definitely go to Etosha NP.
+Wildlife-lovers should definitely go to Etosha National Park.
 You’ll see plenty of animals here at any time, but the viewing is exceptionally good during the Dry season.
 Expect to see lots of elephants and other herbivores drinking at the waterholes.
 Black rhino is a regular visitor too.
 The Sossusvlei area in Namib-Naukluft National Park is another must-see destination.
-Here you’ll find some of the most picture-perfect desert scenes of the country, and you’ll have the opportunity to climb one of the tallest sand dunes in Africa.
-The quaint historical town of Swakopmund is worth visiting for its German colonial architecture and the adventure activities on offer.
+Here you’ll find some of Namibia’s most picture-perfect desert scenes, and you’ll have the opportunity to climb one of the tallest sand dunes in Africa.
+The quaint historical town of Swakopmund on the coast is worth visiting for its German colonial architecture and the adventure activities on offer.
 From here you can make trips to the seal colony at Cape Cross, and Walvis Bay lagoon for its fabulous birdlife.
-The rugged region of Damaraland is home to desert-adapted wildlife, most notably elephants and rhinos, elaborate Bushman art and a petrified forest.
-Conveniently situated between Windhoek and Etosha NP is Okonjima Nature Reserve, a sanctuary for big cats.
+The rugged region of Damaraland is home to desert-adapted wildlife (most notably elephants and rhinos), elaborate Bushman art and a petrified forest.
+Conveniently located between Windhoek (the Namibian capital) and Etosha is the Okonjima Nature Reserve, a sanctuary for big cats.
 With its well-appointed lodges and incredible photographic opportunities, this place is a winner.”

 2